Kongduino/BastWAN_Minimal_LoRa/README.md

 The declarations of these 2 functions are private, and need to be moved to public.
 The code needs access to these functions.
 And honestly there's no good reason for these 2 functions to be private...

+*Note:* My code [made it](https://github.com/sandeepmistry/arduino-LoRa/pull/395), and then some, to the LoRa library.
+I'm still using my own code, but you should be safe using the official version.
+Anyway, yay to me :-)

 ## basic_string.h

 It is missing some C++ functions, so you need to add the following code to `basic_string.h`, which should be located somewhere like: